Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 Binomial Distribution

 A binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
 It is characterized by two parameters: the number of trials (n) and the probability of success (p).
-In this context, the survey of Americans represents a binomial scenario where each individual either expresses disappointment (success) or not (failure).
+In this context, it helps determine the likelihood of a specific number of individuals willing to share their health information.

 Recommended video: